Choosing a Business Entity

 Business entity formation is not hard to do.
 The biggest job is first to determine what type of business entity you wish to create.
 Depending on the state you operate from, there are several to choose from:

-Partnership.
+- Partnership.
 If it's you and one or more other people who are working together in your business, you could form a partnership.
-Still a business entity that you could get credit for having, a sole proprietorship limits the liability of the owners to the amount of their investments.
+Still, a business entity that you could get credit for having, a sole proprietorship limits the liability of the owners to the number of their investments.
 Most small businesses that operate today are formed as sole proprietorships.

 The listing above gives a good overall comparison of the different business entities that are available to owners when they are beginning or operating a business.
 In order to determine what is best for your situation, you should contact an attorney, an accountant or get advice from another business consultant.
 Further, they can advise you as to the rights as well as the limits of each form of business, as well as how to go about exercising the options in each type of business.